Elizabeth May: Member of Parliament

 On April 23, 2015, May had two amendments to Bill C-46, the Pipelines Safety Act, accepted.
 These were the first Green Party amendments to a government bill ever adopted.
 The first amendment enabled "aboriginal governing bodies to be reimbursed for actions they take in relation to a spill".
 Prior to the amendment, the bill outlined that those at fault in a spill would only be liable for "costs and expenses reasonably incurred by Her Majesty in right of Canada or a province or any other person".
 The second amendment was related to the concept of polluter pays.
 The original line in the bill said that the National Energy Board "may" recover funds to compensate those affected by a spill, the Green Party amendment changed the "may" to "shall".

 In October 2015, Prime Minister-designate Justin Trudeau invited May to be part of the Canadian delegation to the 2015 United Nations Climate Change Conference to be held in Paris, France, in late November 2015; the summit was intended to negotiate post-2020 targets for reducing greenhouse gas emissions and resulted in the GHGPPA.
 According to Maclean's, "May, who requested and received a 30-minute meeting with Trudeau this week even as he was immersed in transition plans for swearing in a new Liberal government on Nov.
 4, said his willingness to engage with opposition parties is also encouraging, suggesting a less hyper-partisan style of governing."
+In 2016, May gained international media attention for objecting to Conservative MP Michelle Rempel using the word "fart" in a speech in the House of Commons.

 On March 23, 2018, May was arrested for civil contempt during a demonstration against the Kinder Morgan pipeline.
 Other members of the demonstration, including fellow Member of Parliament Kennedy Stewart, were also arrested concerning the same incident.
 They were accused of violating a court order requiring those demonstrating to stay five meters back from company work sites, when they allegedly blocked the roadway.
 On April 9, 2018, Justice Kenneth Affleck of the British Columbia Supreme Court recommended that May and the others arrested should be charged with criminal contempt in relation to the alleged incident.
 On April 16, 2018, it was reported that special prosecutors would be overseeing the charges against May and Stewart.
 On May 14, 2018, the special prosecutor handling May's case told Justice Affleck that the province was pursuing a criminal contempt of court prosecution against May.
 On May 28, 2018, May pleaded guilty to criminal contempt of court and was sentenced to pay a fine of $1,500.
 May has called for a doubling of Canada's greenhouse gas emission reduction targets to a 60% reduction from 2005 levels, instead of the current 30%.